 A new share class or fund receives a rating when it has a full month of data present.
 For example, if a new fund's inception is on May 12 and the April production run completes on May 18, then the fund will not receive a rating for the month of April as it has no data for the month of April.
-Further, when the May production runs on June 18, the fund will not receive a rating for the month of May because the data for the month of May is not complete.
+Further, when the May production runs on June 18, the fund will not receive a rating for the month of May is not complete.
 The first rating the fund will receive will be a rating for the month of June when June production runs on July 18.